 - a.
-A description of the individual's strengths, abilities, plans, hopes, interests, preferences and natural supports. - b.
-The goals and outcomes identified by the person and how progress toward achieving those outcomes will be measured. - c.
-The services and supports needed by the person to work toward or achieve his or her outcomes including those available through the CMHSP, other publicly funded programs (such as Home Help, Michigan Rehabilitation Services (MRS)), community resources, and natural supports. - d.
-The setting in which the person lives was chosen by the person and what alternative living settings were considered by the person.
-The chosen setting must be integrated in and support full access to the greater community, including opportunities to seek employment and work in competitive integrated settings, engage in community life, control personal resources, and receive services in the community to the same degree of access as individuals not receiving services and sup- ports from the mental health system.
-The PIHP/CMHSP is responsible for ensuring it meets these requirements of the HCBS Final Rule. - e.
+A description of the individual's strengths, abilities, plans, hopes, interests, preferences, and natural supports. - b.
+The goals and outcomes identified by the individual and how progress toward achieving those outcomes will be measured. - c.
+The services and supports needed by the individual to work toward or achieve his/ her outcomes, including those available through the CMHSP and other publicly funded programs (such as Home Help, Michigan Rehabilitation Services (MRS), community resources, and natural supports.)

+- d.
+The setting in which the individual lives was chosen by himself/herself and what alternative living settings were considered by him/her.
+The chosen setting must be integrated in and support full access to the greater community, including opportunities to seek employment and work in competitive integrated settings, engage in community life, control personal resources, and receive services in the community to the same degree of access as individuals not receiving services and supports from the community mental health system.
+The PIHP and/or the CMHSP is responsible for ensuring it meets these requirements of the HCBS Final Rule. - e.
 The amount, scope, and duration of medically necessary services and supports authorized by and obtained through the community mental health system. - f.
 Documentation that the IPOS prevents the provision of unnecessary supports or inappropriate services and supports. - g.
 Documentation of any restriction or modification of additional conditions must meet the standards. - h.
-The services which the person chooses to obtain through arrangements that support self-determination. - i.
-The estimated/prospective cost of services and supports authorized by the community mental health system pursuant to Contract Attachment P.6.3.2.1B.ii. - j.
-The roles and responsibilities of the person, the supports coordinator or case manager, the allies, and providers in implementing the IPOS. - k.
-The person or entity responsible for monitoring the plan. - I. The signatures of the person and/or representative, his or her case manager or support coordinator, and the support broker/agent (if one is involved).

-- m.
-The plan for sharing the IPOS with family/friends/caregivers with the permission of the person. - n.
+The services which the individual chooses to obtain through arrangements that support self-determination. - i.
+The estimated/prospective cost of services and supports authorized by the community mental health system pursuant to the Technical Requirement for Explanation of Benefits. - j.
+The roles and responsibilities of the individual, the supports coordinator or case manager, the allies, and the providers in implementing the IPOS. - k.
+The individual or entity responsible for monitoring the plan. - I. The signatures of the individual and/or representative, the case manager or the support coordinator, and the support broker/agent (if one is involved). - m.
+The plan for sharing the IPOS with family, friends, and/or caregivers with the permission of the individual. - n.
 A timeline for review. - o.
-Any other documentation required by Section R 330.7199 Written plan of services of the Michigan Administrative Code.
+Any other documentation required by Section R 330.7199 Written Plan of Services of the Michigan Administrative Code.

-Once a person has developed an IPOS through the PCP process, the IPOS shall be kept current and modified when needed (reflecting changes in the intensity of the person's needs, changes in the person's condition as determined through the process or changes in the personal preferences for support).
+Once an individual has developed an IPOS through the PCP process, the IPOS shall be kept current and modified when needed (reflecting changes in the intensity of his/her needs, changes in his/her condition as determined through the PCP process, or changes in his/her personal preferences for support).

-The person and his or her case manager or supports coordinator should work on and review the IPOS on a routine basis as part of their regular conversations.
-A person or his/her guardian or authorized representative may request and review the IPOS at any time.
-A formal review of the IPOS with the person and his/her guardian or authorized representative, if any, shall occur not less than annually.
-Reviews will work from the existing IPOS to review progress on goals, assess personal satisfaction and to amend or update the IPOS as circumstances, needs, preferences or goals change or to develop a completely new plan, if the person desires to do so.
-The review of the IPOS at least annually is done through the PCP process.
+The individual and the case manager or the supports coordinator should work on and review the IPOS on a routine basis as part of regular conversations.
+An individual or his/her guardian or authorized representative may request and review the IPOS at any time.
+A formal review of the IPOS with the individual and his/her guardian or authorized representative, if any, shall occur not less than annually.
+Reviews will work from the existing IPOS to review progress on goals, assess personal satisfaction, and to amend or update the IPOS as circumstances, needs, preferences, or goals change, or to develop a completely new plan, if the individual desires to do so.
+The review of the IPOS, at least annually, is done through the PCP process.